Spinach branding director Leigh Banks on creating the Ichibuns brand

 What would you say was one of the highlights of the process?

 A special mention really should go to Robin Leigh.
-It was his vision for the concept, which he articulated with passion, emotion and heart.
+It was his vision for the concept, which he articulated with passion, emotion, and heart.
 Throughout the project, Robin kept on delivering idea after idea, helping us all raise our execution and creativity.
 He recognised that it was and is the small details that elevate a concept to something more iconic.
-The Spinach team feel privileged to have worked with Robin.

 Having dined at Ichibuns and experienced the space in action, what would you say is your favourite part of the completed project?